Privacy Policy

 • Scheduling consultations and service appointments

-• Communicating regarding service recommendations, pricing, and timelines
+• Communicating service recommendations, pricing, and timelines

 • Performing services and fulfilling contractual obligations

-• Processing payments and managing billing
+• Processing payments, deposits, and managing billing

 • Maintaining service records and client history